-2 What is the relevant tax authority and how is it organised?
+2 | What is the relevant tax authority and how is it organised?

 Revenue is responsible for administration of the government's tax policies.
 Revenue was established by Government Order in 1923 and there are currently 110 Revenue offices countrywide.
 The board comprises three commissioners, one of whom is the chairman and all of whom carry the rank of secretary general.
 The chairman is also the Accounting Officer for Revenue.
 Its core function is the assessment and collection of taxes and duties.
 It derives its mandate from its statutory obligations and from the government as a result of EU membership.
-Within Revenue, there are 16 divisions:

-- four regional divisions; - the Large Cases Division; - the Investigations and Prosecutions Division; - the Personal Taxes Policy and Legislation Division; - the Business Taxes Policy and Legislation Division; - the Planning Division; - the Corporate Services and Accountant General's Division; - the Corporate Affairs and Customs Division; - the Revenue Solicitor's Division;
+During 2018, the organisational structure of Revenue was realigned from a regional division basis to one that is based on a nationally segmented taxpayer base.
+The following divisions now exist within Revenue:

+- Large Corporates Division;

+- Large Cases High Wealth Individuals Division;

+- Medium Enterprises Division;

+- · Customs Division;

+- Personal Division:

+- Business Division:

+- · Investigations and Prosecutions Division;

+- Personal Taxes Policy and Legislation Division;

+- Business Taxes Policy and Legislation Division;

+- Planning Division:

+- Corporate Services and Accountant General's Division;

+- · Revenue Solicitor's Division;

-- the Information, Communications Technology and Logistics Division; - the Collector General's Division; - the International Tax Divisions; and - the Indirect Taxes Policy and Legislative Division.
+- Information, Communications Technology and Logistics Division;

+- Collector General's Division:

+- · International Tax Division; and

+- Indirect Taxes Policy and Legislative Division.

-The work that Revenue undertakes includes assessing, collecting and managing taxes and duties that account for the majority of Exchequer revenue, administering a customs regime for the control of imports and exports and the collection of duties and levies on behalf of the EU, as well as working with other state agencies in cross-departmental initiatives.
+The work that Revenue undertakes includes assessing, collecting and managing taxes and duties that account for the majority of Exchequer revenue and administering a customs regime for the control of imports and exports and the collection of duties and levies on behalf of the EU, as well as working with other state agencies in cross-departmental initiatives.